erizov/Professor/semester_1/lecture_11_dynamic_programming/fibonacci/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Fibonacci to solve a production problem
+10. Design a system that uses Fibonacci to solve a production issue
 11. Create unit tests with 100% code coverage for Fibonacci
 12. Write a technical blog post explaining Fibonacci to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Fibonacci is widely used in production systems
+- **Enterprise Applications**: Fibonacci is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Capability Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Fibonacci is the best solution for all problems" ✓ **CORRECT**: Fibonacci has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Fibonacci is the best solution for all problems" ✓ **CORRECT**: Fibonacci has specemployc use cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Fibonacci is too complex to understand" ✓ **CORRECT**: Fibonacci can be understood by breaking it down into smaller steps